 Identifying a supervisor

-Applicants are advised to read the information available on the VU website related to the research groups, projects and activities of University's institutes, research centres and colleges.
+We recommend that you read about the research groups, projects and activities of our institutes, centres and colleges.

-- aligning your research interests with the University's Research Focus Areas
+- ensure your research interests align with ours.

 College based research